Last Updated on August 24, 2023 by Carla Jonas

 Set a Budget for Your Engagement Ring

 Setting a budget is an important first step that everyone must do when shopping for an engagement ring.
 By setting a budget, you’ll know how much you can spend on your unique engagement ring and how you want to spend it.
 For example, perhaps it’s getting a higher-quality statement stone with no diamond halo or, instead, maybe a central stone with less quality that is still beautiful along with a plethora of accent diamonds.
 Three stone rings also make great options – and are budget-friendly if you opt for smaller gems.
 While the general rule of thumb is to spend two months income on an engagement ring, do what works for you.
 That said, the last thing you want to do is spend too much money on an engagement ring and start your marriage in debt.

 Get a Feel for What Engagement Ring Your Significant Other Desires

 Buy the Engagement Ring from a Trusted Retailer

 Avoid getting ripped off or getting an engagement ring with fake stones.
 How?
 Whether you are purchasing classic pieces or exotic engagement rings, make sure you shop smartly.
 By purchasing the engagement ring you decide on from a trusted retailer.
 For instance, always take the time to read prior clients’ reviews and ask questions about gem certification.
-At The Pearl Source, we’ve been the premier source for top-quality gemstones at the lowest prices on the market for over 20 years.
+At The Pearl Source, we’ve been the premier source for top-quality gemstones.
+Plus, we have the lowest prices on the market for over 20 years.
 In addition, we’re proud to be accredited by Jewelers of America and the Better Business Bureau.
 Lastly, we have a 4.8 rating on Trust Pilot with over 6,000 reviews!

 As we’ve seen here, engagement rings can be unique in a multitude of ways, from various design features to the ring’s overall aesthetic.
 That said, one thing is for certain—engagement rings that feature gemstones such as pearls, sapphires, and emeralds are the way to go for an engagement ring that is unlike any other.
 The combination of these gemstones with accent diamonds create a one-of-a-kind beauty that make them distinct from engagement rings that only feature diamonds.